picosonic/js13k-2022/devdiary/diary.md

 24th August
 -----------
 Added an FPS counter in debug mode to see how much difference code changes are making.
-This was based on some code I adapated from [here](https://www.growingwiththeweb.com/2017/12/fast-simple-js-fps-counter.html).
+This was based on some code I adapted from [here](https://www.growingwiththeweb.com/2017/12/fast-simple-js-fps-counter.html).

 Added the pathfinder algorithm to bee movements.
 Bees also now have a fixed speed rather than being based on distance to destination.
 When bees find they have nowhere of interest to go, they will follow the player.